The Raskins Debut New Single and Video "Save Me Now" During International Tour

 With a new song and album about to drop at the biggest online music stores, The Raskins are back in the rock and roll spotlight.

-Jacksonville, FL -- (SBWIRE) -- 07/25/2013 -- After delivering an electrifying live show at the Viper Room in Los Angeles, The Raskins are returning to the rock and roll circuit with even more “in store” for their fans across the globe.
+Hollywood, CA -- (SBWIRE) -- 07/26/2013 -- After delivering an electrifying live show at the Viper Room in Los Angeles, The Raskins are returning to the rock and roll circuit with even more “in store” for their fans across the globe.
 Apart from the excitement of seeing the band perform live again, millions of Raskin fans have more reasons to celebrate.
 The group will debut their albums to the top Internet music stores including iTunes, Spotify, AmazonMP3, RADIO, Google Play, Deezer, Simfy, Rhapsody, iHeart Radio, NOKIA, Myspace, Medianet, MuveMusic, XBOX live, EMusic, WIMP, and Music Unlimited, etc..

 Additionally, The Raskins will release their official ring tone on iTunes July 29th.
 This will be a nice way to kick off the band’s live concert tour scheduled to start at The Roxy in Hollywood on the 17th of August at 9PM.
 The Raskins will then travel to Europe to play for their growing international audience in London and Prague this September.
 It’s a busy agenda for the group, but the twin brothers are accustomed to hectic life in the limelight.